 Method 1: RecordLocks property

 You need to set the RecordLocks property of the form to the edited record.
-To perform this just tries the following steps:
+To perform this just try the following steps:

 1. First of all, you need to open the MS Access form in Design View.

 Note: In Access 2007, go to step 3.

 2. From the View menu, tap to the Properties option.

 3. On the Data tab, change the Record Locks property to Edited Record.